Skip to content

 Chassis Resonant Frequency

-Calculate the lowest resonant frequency of a metallic enclosure (cavity resonator) to identify potential EMC problems.
+Calculate the lowest resonant frequency and TE modes of a metallic enclosure.
+Identify cavity resonance problems for EMC shielding design.

 Loading calculator...